1. The atmosphere is the envelope of_____________.

 Explanation: These balance pressure gradient and Coriolis forces.

-56. Winds spiraling into a low-pressure system are called:
+56. Winds spiraling into a low-pressure system are called_____________.

 A) Cyclones